Erika Kirk Extends Grace To Suspect During Husband's Memorial: 'I Forgive Him'

-From the lectern, his widow of the 31-year-old conservative influencer offered grace to the young suspect and vowed to carry the mission forward.
+From the lectern, his widow of the 31-year-old conservative influencer offered grace to the 22-year-old suspect in his murder and vowed to carry the mission forward.

 Erika Kirk, newly named CEO of Turning Point USA, told mourners she intends to make her husband proud and keep the organization’s events on college campuses.